Miguel Ángel Jiménez: Career

 In January 2015, Jiménez won his second Champions Tour event at the Mitsubishi Electric Championship at Hualalai.
 On 23 May 2015, Jiménez aced the par-3 second hole during the BMW PGA Championship at the Wentworth Club, his tenth hole-in-one on the European Tour, which broke the record he jointly held with Colin Montgomerie.
 The ace was Jiménez's third of the season.
 He went on to finish joint second in the tournament.

 In April 2016, Jiménez won for the third time on the Champions Tour, with a two-stroke victory at the Mississippi Gulf Resort Classic over Scott Dunlap.
 In April 2017, Jiménez repeated as champion at the Mississippi Gulf Resort Classic.

 In May 2018, Jiménez won a major title on the PGA Tour Champions by winning the Regions Tradition.
 In July 2018, Jiménez won another major title on the PGA Tour Champions by winning the Senior Open Championship at the Old Course at St Andrews.

 On 17 February 2019, Jiménez won the Chubb Classic on the PGA Tour Champions, with a playoff victory over Bernhard Langer and Olin Browne.
 This victory was his 7th career title on the PGA Tour Champions.
 On 21 October 2019, Jiménez won the Dominion Energy Charity Classic on the PGA Tour Champions.
 He won with a final round of 63.

 On 19 January 2020, Jiménez won the season-opening Mitsubishi Electric Championship at Hualalai on the PGA Tour Champions over Ernie Els and Fred Couples in a sudden death playoff.

 At the 2020 Hero Open, Jiménez passed Sam Torrance for most starts on the European Tour, with 707.
+Jimenez ended 2024 with 723 career European Tour starts.

 On 22 January 2022, Jiménez won the season-opening Mitsubishi Electric Championship at Hualalai on the PGA Tour Champions for a third time.
 Jiménez won over Steven Alker in a sudden death playoff.

 On 27 February 2022, Jiménez won the Cologuard Classic in Arizona on PGA Tour Champions.
 This marked his second win in three events.
 Jiménez made two holes-in-one in the three round tournament.

+Jiménez earned his 14th PGA Tour Champions win at the 2025 Trophy Hassan II.

-Personal
+Personal life

 Jiménez is known as "The Mechanic" despite his preference for driving, rather than repairing, high-performance vehicles, especially his red Ferrari.

 After the winner's press conference following the 2014 Open de España, Jiménez was asked the secret of his longevity.
 He stated, "There is no secret.
 Good food, good wine, good cigars and some exercise!"